davidde/notes/GIT.md

 To also delete the branch remotely (on Github):
 $ git push origin --delete test_branch

-* git commit -m "Description of changes"
+* git commit (-a) -m "Description of changes"
-Commit all tracked files permanently to version history.
+Commit all staged files permanently to version history.
+-a/--all: Automatically stage/add all tracked files that were modified; this means you don't have to manually stage/'git add' all files that are modified.
+Shortcut: $ git commit -am "Description of changes"

 * git commit --amend
-Rewrite the most recent commit message (if it has not yet been pushed online).
+Rewrite the most recent commit message and/or commit content (if they have not yet been pushed online).
+If you want to also edit the commit's content, you need to 'git add' the edited files before amending,
+so you may or may not have to 'git stash' code that shouldn't be included.
 (In Git, the text of the commit message is part of the commit.
-Changing the commit message will change the commit ID,
-i.e. the SHA1 checksum that names the commit.
+Changing the commit message will change the commit ID, i.e. the SHA1 checksum that names the commit.
-Effectively, you are creating a new commit that replaces the old one.)
+Effectively, you are creating a new commit that replaces the old one, but keeps its date.)

 * git diff
 Shows all modifications that are NOT yet staged.